beeedy/XKCD-1110_scraper/README.md

 # XKCD-1110_scraper
-Scrapes the infamous XKCD 1110 comic and saves it locally as a single large image
+Scrapes the famous XKCD 1110 comic and saves it locally as a single large image